-Being held in a detention centre is often very upsetting for both the young person and their family.
+Being held in detention is often very upsetting for the young person and their family.

-The Role of a Youth Custodial Officer
+The role of a Youth Custodial Officer

-As a Youth Custodial Officer you will play an important role in improving outcomes for young people in detention.
-On average, around 75 per cent of young people in detention in Western Australia are Aboriginal.
+As a Youth Custodial Officer, you will play an important role in improving outcomes for young people in detention.
+On average, around 75 per cent of young people in detention in Western Australia are Aboriginal Australians.

 The right people for this job are resilient and enjoy working with young people - you may have done this professionally, voluntarily, through your family network or from other experiences.
+As a Youth Custodial Officer, you will balance care and control.
+You will be empathetic and encouraging yet will still set important boundaries to maintain a safe environment.

 You will be a role model and work with young people and their families who have often experienced significant trauma.
-Youth Custodial Officers come from a variety of different backgrounds and are fair, non-judgemental and dependable.
+Youth Custodial Officers come from a variety of different backgrounds and are fair, non-judgemental, and dependable.

 The operational environment will require you to wear a uniform and strictly follow procedures and policy to create an environment where young people are safe and supported to lead law-abiding, productive lives.